The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Moscow - river

-2. General characteristics length 473 km, location - middle river in Central Russia, in the Moscow region, Moscow and, for a short distance, in the Smolensk region, the left tributary of the Oka (Volga basin)
+2. General characteristics length 473 km, location - middle river V Central Russia, in the Moscow region, Moscow and, for a short distance, in the Smolensk region, the left tributary of the Oka (Volga basin)

-3. The nature of the channel, width winding, from 80 to 120 m
+3. Nature of the channel, width winding, from 80 to 120 m

 4. Coastal flora birch groves, forests, meadows